posl/sugihara_record_resolver/README.md

 ```

 ## How to Prepare Dataset
-### Before Running Our Scripts
-Make sure your Java Development Kit (JDK) version is 17 or higher.
-No other special tools are required.

 ### Directory Structures
 Run 'step1.sh' in the 'shell' directory to add 'dataset' and its subdirectories.